1811 Info 6a for Elizabeth Crompton

 Caleb Hornsey Serv U 20 Farm Servant Yorks, Newbald

-The 1881 census finds him working for Ann Hornsey, a relative and the widow of Richard Hornsey.
+The 1881 census finds him working for Ann HORNSEY, a relative and the widow of Richard HORNSEY.

 1881 Census Sun/Mon 2/3rd April 1881